joe-taylor/bcdc-devenv/README.md

 The Vagrantfile leans heavily on ansible for provisioning.
 The provisioning part is a work in progress.
-Running `vagrant up` will not yet produce a working instance of the BC Data Catalogue, but we're getting there.
+Running `vagrant up` will not yet produce a working instance of the BC Data Catalogue, but our goal is to eventually get there.

 ## Objective